 “Doubts are the ants in the pants of faith.”Fred Buechner

 “Good Friday,” an odd name for this day.
 If you go to church today, you know the day is observed as solemn, and for obvious reasons.
 In the course of 24 hours, Jesus was abandoned by his friends who loved and believed in Him.
-He chose not to use his magical powers to walk (on water) the heck out of a brutally painful situation, as most every other human would do.
+He chose not to use the magical powers he used to walk (on water) to walk the heck out of the brutally painful situation that awaited Him, as most every one of us would do.
 Instead, He accepted his friends’ shortcomings, loss of faith, betrayal and chose to live out the fate of unfolding doom and gloom.

 Some degree of these feelings resonates for all of us.
 We’ve all experienced hopelessness.
 A long cancer battle ends in death, the good guy gets usurped, we watch someone we love go from fully alive to fully not there (and by the way, where?).

 We have all experienced rough days.
 (Or rough lives, where it all just seems pretty depressing, and, like, well, everyone is just gonna die in the end anyway.)
 What do we do with that kind of defeated attitude?
 I once heard Gil Bowen from Kenilworth Union Church preach on the lesson of waiting three days.
 Breathe deep, and know that at the essence of the Easter story, when on a Friday afternoon things can seem as discouraging and unjust as can be, we can have a total change of heart and hope.
 In a just a few days’ time.
 We just have to hang on.